 - Getting the job done: Is your product/service more effective in solving the customer’s problem?

 - Design: Does your product/service have a superior design?

 - Brand/Status: Can you bring more status to your customers, just because of your brand?

 - Price: Can you offer a lower price for your customers, when compared to similar alternatives?

 - Cost Reduction: Does your product/service allow customers to reduce their overall costs?

 - Risk Reduction: Does your product/service allow customers to reduce their overall risks?

-- Accessibility: Is your product/service more accessible to a specific customers segment?
+- Accessibility: Is your product/service more accessible to a specific customer segment?

 - Convenience/Usability: Is it easier/convenient for your customers to use your product/service, instead of other available alternatives?